 Generally, a limited warranty against rot and insect damage is provided by the manufacturer on CA-C Treated lumber.

 CCA – CCA stands for Chromated Copper Arsenate.
 CCA is a chemical wood preservative containing chromium, copper, and arsenic.
-CCA is used in Pressure Treated building materials to protect it from rotting due to insects and microbial agents.
-The Environmental Protection Agency (EPA) has classified CCA as a restricted use product for industrial and agricultural applications only.
-It is not approved for residential uses.
+CCA is used in Pressure Treated building materials to protect them from rotting due to insects and microbial agents.
+The Environmental Protection Agency (EPA) has classified CCA as a restricted-use product for industrial and agricultural applications only.
+It is not approved for residential use.

 photo and craftsmanship by Soundecks of Anacortes, WA

 When working with Pressure Treated lumber, gloves should be worn.
 In the event direct contact is made, all exposed skin should be washed thoroughly.
-During cutting, it is advised that you wear a dust mask and goggles.
+It is advised that you wear a dust mask and goggles during cutting.
 Never burn preserved wood.